-Over the past several years, the way health insurance covers residents has drastically changed.
-And, residents have been caught unwittingly in the crossfire.
-Recently, in order to save money, many hospital health insurance plans have moved to a high deductible version from plans that cover most day-to-day expenses.
-Since these changes have taken effect, many of you have to contribute more of your own pocket money to pay for these medical expenses.
-In order to meet your these health care expenses, the government has created a new savings vehicle called the health savings account (HSA).
-(1) And, many of you have the ability to take part in such a plan.
-But, is it worth your while?
+Over the past several years, how health insurance covers residents has drastically changed.
+And residents have been caught unwittingly in the crossfire.
+Many hospital health insurance plans have recently moved to a high deductible version from plans that cover most day-to-day expenses to save money.
+Since these changes have taken effect, many of you must contribute more pocket money to pay for these medical expenses.
+The government has created a new savings vehicle called the health savings account (HSA) to meet these healthcare expenses.
+(1) Many of you can participate in such a plan.
+But is it worth your while?
 How much should you contribute, if anything?
 These are some of the questions that I shall attempt to answer today.

 The Mechanics Of The HSA